Techniques used by Donald Trump

 baseless claim - a bold statement that is presented as accepted or established fact, with no discernable evidence to support the claim.
 (1 use)

-minimization - characterizing something that you don't want to address as trivial or insignificant, in order to shift the focus away from it and onto "more important" things.
+minimization - portraying something you don't want to address as trivial or insignificant, in order to shift the focus away from it and onto "more important" things.
 (1 use)

 muddy the waters - bringing up irrelevant facts to confuse or complicate an issue, which may otherwise be relatively simple and easy to understand.
 (1 use)